What’s the difference between a 63-year-old employee worried about retirement savings and a 22-year-old employee suffering from depression?

 Another big consideration is how disparate generational wellness priorities have become.
 Today’s workforce includes employees spanning four generations, and they definitely do not have the same health goals or motivators.

 For instance, as the current “sandwich generation,” Generation X is dealing with aging parents, their own weight struggles, and according to a recent study, increased reliance on alcohol and cigarettes.
-On the other side of the coin, wellness concerns are quite different for younger generations; in Deloitte’s Global 2022 Gen Z and Millennial survey, researchers found that financial wellness is the No. 1 concern for Gen Z and millennials.
+On the other hand, wellness concerns are quite different for younger generations; in Deloitte’s Global 2022 Gen Z and Millennial survey, researchers found that financial wellness is the No. 1 concern for Gen Z and millennials.

 Unsurprisingly, mental health is ranked among the top five most important priorities for Gen Z employees, with a majority also wanting health insurance and mental health benefits from their employers.
 Similarly, millennials rank preventive care and compensation as some of their most important priorities at work, while both generations equally prefer flexible hybrid or remote work options.
 Another interesting priority to consider when it comes to younger employees is how well your company aligns with their personal values, including environmental conservation, social justice, and workplace inclusivity.